HannimalCrackers/DHUM_73000/007_workinprogress.md

 &nbsp;
 * Created a Google Cloud account and uploaded my image set into a bucket named dhum73000-imageset-180615

+&nbsp;
+* Google Cloud Vision API setup.
+Created sample app in tutorial in Google Cloud Shell.
+Installed Python 2.7.13.
+Downloaded Brackets and Sublime Text.

+&nbsp;
+* Downloaded Google Cloud SDK.
+Now I'm back in terminal.
+Does this all happen in Terminal?
+It's 1:00am on technically-Saturday and my life just got complicated.
+Calling it a night soon.

+&nbsp;
+* 6/16 at 1pm: [Current questions] (https://docs.google.com/presentation/d/1oq3hsq7qOgkFmn7fg6CCQDI_6x2zVZVOMpbbTcDpbSk/edit?usp=sharing)
+    * Maybe I don't need to use the SDK.
+Can I do this all in Google Cloud Shell?

   &nbsp; &nbsp; &nbsp; &nbsp;